bernhard-42/vscode-jupyter-console/README.md

 - _Jupyter Kernel_ menu

-  The _Jupyter Kernel_ menu provides quick access to: `Start Kernel`, `Stop Kernel`, `Restart Kernel`, `Interrupt Kernel`, and `Start Console Terminals`

   ![Editor toolbar with Jupyter Kernel menu](images/editor-kernel-menu.png)

+  The _Jupyter Kernel_ menu provides quick access to: `Start Kernel`, `Stop Kernel`, `Restart Kernel`.
+It uses the Python environment selected in the Microsoft Python extension.

 - "_Run in Console_ menu

-  The _Run in Console_ menu provides quick access to: `Run Cell and Advance`, `Run Cell`, `Run Selection and Advance`, and `Run Selection`

   ![Editor toolbar with Jupyter Kernel menu](images/editor-run-menu.png)

+  The _Run in Console_ menu provides quick access to:

+  - `Start Console Terminal` Start the Jupyter Console for the existing kernel (automatically started when kernel gets started)
+  - `Run Cell and Advance` Run the code between two `# %%` markers that surround the cursor position and move cursor to beginning of next cell
+  - `Run Cell` Run the code between two `# %%` markers that surround the cursor position and keep cursor where it was
+  - `Run Selection/Line and Advance` Run the selected code or the line of the cursor when no code is selected and move cursor to beginning of next cell
+  - `Run Selection/Line` Run the selected code or the line of the cursor when no code is selected
+  - `Run All` Run complete code
+  - `Interrupt Kernel` Interrupt code execution in kernel

 ### Jupyter Console

 The extension creates one decated VS Code Terminal for the _Jupyter Console_.
 It is a traditional `jupyter-console` interface for interactive debugging and exploration.
 This console is connected to the Jupyter kernel and can see and change all variables.

 ![Jupyter Console terminal for interactive Python session](images/jupyter-console-1.png)